-- Buy it when the market is quiet, and the price is low
+- Buy when the market is calm and not everyone is talking about Dogecoin

 Dogecoin price and how to buy Dogecoin

 If you want to buy Dogecoin, we recommend Binance.
 This is the market leader with the best liquidity.
-You can buy DOGE with bitcoins or using USDT stablecoin.
+You can buy DOGE with fiat currencies, bitcoins, or using various stablecoins.

 There is a desktop and a mobile wallet available for Dogecoin.
 It is recommended to move your coins out of the exchange after purchasing them.
 Ledger Nano X and Trezor Model T provide ultimate security.

 The official website is dogecoin.com.
 The official Twitter handle is @dogecoin.
 The Reddit community can be found at /r/dogecoin.

 You should also check the video below by Coin Bureau.
 It gives a good overview of the project.